 Bringing positivity and fun back into your child’s writing will encourage them to keep going!
 Creating a safe space where their voice and creative freedom are championed will only encourage them to write more.
 Thoughtful feedback also will encourage them to improve and get better, which in turn, will make them more confident to produce better work.
 Essentially, creative writing brings the magic and fun back into writing – and who can argue with that logic?

 Want to encourage your child to love creative writing?
 Night Zookeeper offers a comprehensive program that champions creative writing.
-Your child can become the next budding young author after using our programme.
+Your child can become the next budding young author after using our reading and writing program.
 Sign up today!